hsynercn/tutorials-all-paths/README.md

 # pluralsight-all-paths

-One repo for all pluralsight tutorials.
+One repo for all tutorials.

 - Java Script Core Language